What do traders expect when they first start in the foreign exchange trading market?

 Trading volume and transactions in the FX markets are always affected by supply and demand and, like any other financial markets, the higher the demand for a currency the higher its price will move.
 But there are also many other factors that can affect the prices of currency pairs.

 Central bank decisions – Central banks across the globe are responsible for setting interest rate levels for each country.
-When trading in the forex market, traders are generally attracted to currencies with high-interest rates compared to other currencies.
+When trading in the market, traders are generally attracted to currencies with high-interest rates compared to other currencies.
 If you want to trade the forex markets, it is a good idea to keep an eye on the major central banks including:

 Economic data – Employment numbers, gross domestic product (GDP) levels, inflation, business and consumer sentiments tend to affect the movement in currency pairs.
 Monitor the economic calendar and market trends on your online trading platform to ensure that you’re up-to-date with major economic data releases.

-FX trading time zones – It’s commonly known that trading volumes and activities can be thin or slow during the market open in the Japan/Asia time zone.
+Trading sessions – It’s commonly known that trading volumes and activities can be thin or slow during the market open in the Japan/Asia time zone.
 Trading volumes and activities usually increase when the UK/Europe session begins, then liquidity will be at its peak towards the close of the UK and open of the US session.
 The London and New York sessions are usually the most active due to the time overlap of these major financial hubs.

 During certain forex market hours some currencies are more liquid e.g. JPY during the Tokyo session or GBP during the London session.